Childerditch

-Childerditch is a settlement in the Brentwood district, in the county of Essex, England.
-It forms part of the Warley borough council ward.
+Childerditch is a settlement in the Brentwood borough of Essex, England.
+It lies 3 miles south of the centre of Brentwood.

 History

 At the time of the Domesday survey in 1086, the settlement was home to 25 households.

 The opening of the East Horndon station on the London Tilbury and Southend Railway on the eastern boundary in 1886 stimulated the building of factories in Childerditch.

-Childerditch is a former civil parish and had a population of 184 in 1931.
-On 1 April 1934 the parish was abolished and merged with Brentwood, part also went to Little Burstead.

 Childerditch church is a landmark on a hilltop to the north of the A127 road.
 The church is dedicated to All Saints and St Faith.
-It was constructed in 1869, to the designs of D. C. Nicholls and Fred Johnstone.
+It was constructed in 1869, to the designs of D. C. Nicholls and Fred Johnstone, replacing an earlier building.

+Administrative history

+Childerditch was an ancient parish in the Hundred of Chafford.
+When elected parish and district councils were established in 1894 it was included in the Billericay Rural District.
+In 1934 a County Review Order abolished the rural district and the civil parish of Childerditch.
+The part of Childerditch parish north of the railway was added to the urban district of Brentwood.
+The part of Childerditch parish south of the railway was temporarily added to the new Billericay Urban District; four years later in 1938 that area south of the railway was transferred instead to Thurrock Urban District.
+At the 1931 census (the last before the abolition of the civil parish), Childerditch had a population of 184.